+Generally, electricity prices are composed of a non-regulated power component and regulated fee component covering system services, transmission and distribution costs, etc. However, some electricity prices are fully regulated.
+In 2014, the RONI will regulate prices of electricity for households, SMEs and the price of electricity supply of last resort.
+These prices are further divided into different groups based on the power utilisation and voltage level of customers.
 The scope and methods of price regulation are primarily set out in the Energy Act and the Regulation Act.
 The regulation itself is implemented and performed by the RONI.
-The relevant legislation includes the Decree of the RONI No. 189/2011 concerning the scope of price regulation in network industries and methods to be used and the Decree of RONI No. 225/2011 establishing price regulation in the electricity sector.
-The rules include formulae and methods for calculating prices and also specify all the parameters for the calculation of regulated prices.
-In 2012, the RONI will regulate prices of electricity for households and the price of electricity supply of last resort.
-Regulation is performed by specifying the method for calculating the maximum price for supply of electricity to households.
+The relevant legislation includes the Decree of the RONI No. 221/2013, establishing price regulation in the electricity sector.
+The rules include formulas and methods for calculating prices, and also specify parameters for the calculation of regulated prices.
+Regulation is performed by specifying the method for calculating the maximum price for supply of electricity to customers.